Battle of Toulouse (1814): Commentary

 Both British and French historians claimed victory in the Battle of Toulouse, with differing perspectives on the outcome.
+British historian Fortescue does not give victory to either side.
 The French argued that they had achieved a strategic success, as Wellington failed to trap and defeat the French army, and Soult's intention was only to delay the British while planning to unite with Marshal Suchet's forces and launch a counterattack.
 From the French viewpoint, the capture of Toulouse was a hollow triumph, as their army remained intact despite ceding ground, and Wellington's forces suffered significant casualties and depleted their supplies.
-The British claimed victory because Toulouse ended up in their hands and the French were forced to give up ground.
+Soult retreated from Toulouse only after the British cavalry had made a detour on the road to Carcassonne; moreover, it advanced almost to the strategically vital bridge of Baziège.
+Carcassonne was the place where Soult hoped to join with Suchet.
+The British claimed victory because Toulouse ended up in their hands and the French were forced to give up ground, although only in one sector of the battle (the sector was the main one).
 In addition, the British took one gun on the heights and the French abandoned others when they left Toulouse (the taking or loss of guns being often taken by contemporaries as a sign of victory or defeat).